grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 ## Links and references

+For information about creating links between topics inside and outside of a Grafana Labs repository, refer to [Links and cross references]({{< relref "../references/" >}}).

-Create links to other website by wrapping the display text in square brackets, and the web URL in curved brackets.
+If you want to add a link to an external website, wrap the display text in square brackets, and the web URL in curved brackets.

 \[text to display](www.website.com)

 **Example:** For more information on including emoji in GitHub-flavored markdown, refer to the [webfx page on emoji](https://www.webfx.com/tools/emoji-cheat-sheet/) for a list of emoji.

 ## Block quotes

-Include block quotes inside text using right-facing arrows:
+Include block quotes inside text using a right angle bracket:

 **Example**